contentful/extensions/core-field-editors/README.md

 npm install -g contentful-extension-cli
 ~~~

-Then go to the field editor folder and create a bundle called `editor.dist.html`,
+Then go to the field editor folder of your choice, and create a bundle called
-which will be used as the extension's source:
+`editor.dist.html`, which will be used as the extension's source:
 ~~~
 cd src/textarea
 ../../bin/bundle